wp-plugins/skype-online-status/readme.txt

 == Revision History ==

-- [2008-08-10] version 2.6.4.0: Internationalization (send in your translations please!)- [2008-08-08] version 2.6.3.1: Implement the use of cURL if available, bugfix in widget options page function- [2008-08-06] version 2.6.3.0: Multiple widgets!! + Thanks-box for donators at backend- [2008-06-23] version 2.6.2.1: bugfix in Custom template save to db (stripslashes)- [2008-06-21] version 2.6.2.0: heaps more themes + added new {function} tag to My Status templates + improved widget with preview- [2008-06-16] version 2.6.1.2: automatic blog language detection for status text, some small bugfixes + complete removal button
+- [2008-08-10] version 2.6.4.0beta: Internationalization (send in your translations please!)- [2008-08-10] version 2.6.3.2: Bugfix in widgets for WP < 2.5- [2008-08-08] version 2.6.3.1: Implement the use of cURL if available, bugfix in widget options page function- [2008-08-06] version 2.6.3.0: Multiple widgets!! + Thank-you box for donators at backend- [2008-06-23] version 2.6.2.1: bugfix in Custom template save to db (stripslashes)- [2008-06-21] version 2.6.2.0: heaps more themes + added new {function} tag to My Status templates + improved widget with preview- [2008-06-16] version 2.6.1.2: automatic blog language detection for status text, some small bugfixes + complete removal button
 - [2008-06-04] version 2.6.1.0: added simple widget, removed built-in update checker (redundant since WP2.5 auto-update), some bugfixes and code improvements, add your own download link
 - [2007-04-09] version 2.6.0.9: improved reg_exp for quicktag replacement (defeating wpautop's wrapping p), minor changes in available settings (newline for download link optional), fixed &-sign in fields causing failed w3c validation
 - [2007-02-18] version 2.5: made quicktag work for 2.1+ new TinyMCE button plugin routine